I feel the water dripping down my body. My clothes are completely soaked with toilet water.

 I look at them running off; I feel a shadow over me.
 I look up at Mrs. Hathaway.
 We stare at each other, and then she squats to my height and says,

 She looks at me, waiting to hear more.
 When I don’t say anything she sighs and says

 “You know you can talk to me, Lana.
 I can’t help you if don’t say anything”.

 I can’t hold it anymore; I put my head on my knees and start crying.
 She holds me in my arms until I stop crying.

-“I will call your aunty, while you go to the lost and found and get rid of these clothes and meet me in my office”.
+“I will call your aunt, while you go to the lost and found and get rid of these clothes and meet me in my office”.

 I nod at her.
 I stand on my feet and head to the lost and found.
 Even with the bully, I never let my hair down.
 I always tuck it up in a well-packed bun.
 I have never let anyone see my hair down.
 I don’t hide my scar, I show it the world.
 I guess that’s one of the things that piss Rita off about me.
 I don’t hide behind my hair.

 I walk down the staff hall, with my head bowed.
-As I reach the principal office, I hear Aunty Alice’s voice.
+As I reach the principal office, I hear Aunt Alice’s voice.

 “She’s been through a lot Courtney.
 She is the most loving, sweet, and passionate girl that I know, why can’t they see that?
 Is it because of the scar?
 It’s not her fault, and they should know that”.